 As its name suggests, the Alliant Visa Platinum Rewards offers cardholders points every time they use it.
 The points can be exchanged through the Alliant Rewards Catalog for travel rewards, cash back, gift cards or electronics.

-The Alliant Visa Platinum Rewards offers users 2X points per $1 in eligible spending, with no limit on the number of rewards they can earn.
+The Alliant Visa Platinum Rewards offers cardholders 2X points per $1 in eligible spending, with no limit on the number of rewards they can earn.
 This is a relatively fair rate and, because it earns without a limit, cardholders can continue to reap the benefits of this generous rewards rate year-round.

-The eligible spending categories are limited to everyday spending, such as groceries, online shopping and other similar activities.
-According to the program terms, you do not earn points for spending on cash advances, convenience checks, PIN-based purchases or “fees paid for prepaid and reloadable cards such as certain gift cards, or payments made for payment instruments that can be readily converted to cash,” which includes money orders or traveler’s checks.
+The eligible spending categories are mostly focused on everyday categories, such as groceries, online shopping and other similar activities.
+According to the program terms, you do not earn points for spending on cash advances, convenience checks, PIN-based purchases or “fees paid for prepaid and reloadable cards such as certain gift cards, or payments made for payment instruments that can be readily converted to cash.”
+That includes money orders or traveler’s checks.

 Although the points are unlimited, they come with a shelf life.
 If the points go unused, they will expire after five years on a rolling “first-in, first-out” system.
-For example, if you earn 5,000 points in March 2021, and you don’t use them by March 2027, only those points — a $50 value – will expire until the next set of points reaches its five-year limit.
+For example, if you earn 5,000 points in March 2022 and you don’t use them by March 2027, only those points — a $50 value – will expire until the next set of points reaches its five-year limit.

 The Alliant Rewards catalog offers five different categories for rewards: cash rewards and gift cards, electronics, event tickets and travel rewards.
 The wide range of flexibility on redemptions is a major benefit to cardholders unavailable on some other cards, so it’s definitely worth considering as you shop for your next card.

 While you can’t convert the points directly to cash, you can use them toward cash rewards in three different ways.
 You can deposit them into an Alliant Credit Union checking or savings account or put them toward credit card statement credits.
-You can also use them for gift cards at a number of popular retailers, including Amazon, Target and Walmart.
-If you decide to receive a gift card over a cash reward, you’ll pay a nominal fee for redemption.
+You can also use them for gift cards at popular retailers including Amazon, Target and Walmart.
+However, if you decide to receive a gift card over a cash reward, you’ll pay a nominal fee for redemption.